featurevisor/featurevisor/docs/use-cases/experiments.md

 ## Difference between A/B Tests and Multivariate Tests

+Often times, A/B tests with 3 or more variations are referred to as A/B/n tests.
+We are considering them both as A/B tests in this guide.

 |                          | A/B Tests                                                      | Multivariate Tests                                                                             |
 |--------------------------|----------------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | Purpose                  | Compare two or more variants of a single element               | Simultaneously test multiple elements and variations                                           |